matte-realize/ood-calendar-sI25/Calendar/README.md

 The program runs through Intellij using the CalendarApp class.
-After the prompt "Type commands to view/edit calendar (type 'exit' to quit):" comes up, users will be able to create events using the follow prompts:
+After the prompt "Type commands to view/edit calendar (type 'exit' to quit):" comes up, users will be able to create calendars using the follow prompt:

+- create calendar --name (name of the calendar) --timezone (valid time zone format)

+*Valid time zone formats are written in IANA Time Zone database format (eg. America/Chicago).*

+events using the follow prompts:

 - create event "(name of the event)" from (XXXX-XX-XX)
 - create event "(name of the event)" from (XXXX-XX-XX)T(XX:XX) to (XXXX-XX-XX)T(XX:XX)